 Stay Tuned for more Partnerships and M&A between the Old Guard and the New Guard

-We expect that as the market for crypto assets continues to mature, there will be a steady rise in partnerships, mergers and acquisitions amongst the players.
-As this begins to occur it will only embolden more and more institutional investors to seek out the opportunities which exist to profit from the emerging crypto asset class.
+We expect that as the market for crypto assets continues to mature, there will be a steady rise in partnerships, mergers and acquisitions among the players.
+As this begins to occur it will only embolden more and more institutional investors to seek out the opportunities that exist to profit from the emerging crypto asset class.

 This potential is the ideal scenario for all involved as traditional financial services firms expand into the new asset class, crypto firms develop new institutional customers and investors take advantage of the additional liquidity.
 Talk about a win-win-win!